if-tools/IF-Tools/README.md

 - .NET 8.0

 #### Instructions:
-1. Build and run the app using
+1. Go into `IF-Tools` and build and run the app using
    ```bash
    $ dotnet run
    ```